 SyncUp Colorado Sponsor

-The Competition Sponsor, ZOMA Foundation, funds the Challenge and its development.
+The Competition Sponsor, ZOMA Foundation, funded the Challenge and its development.
 ZOMA Foundation is part of ZOMALAB.
 ZOMALAB was founded by Lucy Ana and Ben Walton, whose families have shown a multigenerational commitment to expanding excellent educational opportunities for all.
 ZOMALAB believes in bringing together many diverse perspectives to foster collaboration, challenge conventional thinking, and allow innovation to thrive.
-For this Challenge, ZOMALAB has partnered with key leaders in Colorado and the education-to-employment ecosystem.
+For this Challenge, ZOMALAB partnered with key leaders in Colorado and the education-to-employment ecosystem.